 Clear blue skies, bright sunshine, and delightful weather all mark the arrival of spring here in the Lone Star State.
 If the season inspires you to go on a road trip, find your way to Abilene.
-It’s here that the stars of Country music shine at their brightest, the remains of a frontier fort await to be explored, and you can feed a giraffe by hand.
+It’s here that the unforgettable characters of children's literature stand tall, the remains of a frontier fort await to be explored, and you can feed a giraffe by hand.
 Located just 150 miles west of Fort Worth, the “Storybook Capital of America” is an easy-to-reach town ideal for affordable spring getaways.
 Read on to see why.

 If you’re going to travel, you should stay somewhere one of a kind.
 That’s exactly what you’ll get if you stay at any of the Sayles Ranch Guesthouses.
 These one- to four-bedroom houses along Sayles Street (which is within a historic district listed on the National Register of Historic Places) are furnished with charming décor representing different eras and styles.
 Stays at any of these houses are downright luxurious, but bringing friends you can split the bill with makes it more affordable.

-Of course, Abilene is also home to many hotels that suit just about any price range.
-Whether you’re looking to truly get away or for a starting point for discovering the Key City, you’ll find plenty of great options here.
+Of course, Abilene also has many hotels and guest rooms and suites that suit just about any price range.
+Whether you’re looking to truly get away or for a starting point for discovering the city, you’ll find plenty of great options here.

 Spring’s arrival means it’s time to grab your binoculars or your long-lens camera and head to Abilene, the center of the Big Country Loop of the Texas Parks & Wildlife’s Great Texas Wildlife Trails.
 The season brings with it the arrival of migrating songbirds and butterflies, and there’s no shortage of places to see them near town.